 January is the perfect time to reflect on the past year while creating new goals that you want to achieve in the new year.
-Whether you are looking to take a more proactive stance on your health or want to learn more ways to stay fit and healthy, here are 5 New Year’s resolution that you are bound to keep to make 2017 a healthy and productive year.
+Whether you are looking to take a more proactive stance on your health or want to learn more ways to stay fit and healthy, here are 5 New Year’s resolution that you are bound to keep to make this year a healthy and productive year.

 Drink more water